ton-community/ton-docs/docs/develop/howto/pow-givers.md

 account balance is 100000000000ng
 ```

-If nobody has sent a valid proof of work with this `seed` and `complexity` before you, the proof-of-work giver will accept your proof of work and this will be reflected in the balance of your wallet (10 or 20 seconds may elapse after sending the external message before this happens; be sure to make several attempts and type `last` each time before checking the balance of your wallet to refresh the LiteClient state).
-In the case of success, you will see that the balance has been increased (and even that your wallet has been created in uninitialized state if it did not exist before).
+If nobody has sent a valid proof of work with this `seed` and `complexity` before you, the proof-of-work giver will accept your proof of work, and this will be reflected in the balance of your wallet (10 or 20 seconds may elapse after sending the external message before this happens; be sure to make several attempts and type `last` each time before checking the balance of your wallet to refresh the Lite Client state).
+In the case of success, you will see that the balance has been increased (and even that your wallet has been created in an uninitialized state if it did not exist before).
 In the case of failure, you will have to obtain the new `seed` and `complexity` and repeat the mining process from the very beginning.

-If you have been lucky and the balance of your wallet has been increased, you may want to initialize the wallet if it wasn't initialized before (more information on wallet creation can be found in `Step-by-Step`):
+If you have been lucky and the balance of your wallet has increased, you may want to initialize the wallet if it wasn't initialized before (more information on wallet creation can be found in `Step-by-Step`):

 ```
 > sendfile new-wallet-query.boc